mitsuhiko/lucumr/2016/11/5/be-careful-about-what-you-dislike.rst

 fast that very likely something you read once might no longer be up to date as little as six months later.

-So I suppose my proposal to readers is to not fall into the trap to assume that the environment around oneself keeps on changing.
+So I suppose my proposal to readers is not to fall into that trap and to assume that the environment around oneself keeps on changing.